 What ELVIS Act requires

 Tennessee has enacted ELVIS Act — AI Voice/Likeness.
-AI-generated voice and likeness replicas require consent.
-Strongest protections for artists.
-This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the July 1, 2026 deadline.
+An individual's voice is protected property.
+Unauthorised AI-generated voice or likeness replicas are actionable, as is distributing a tool whose primary purpose is producing them.
+Enacted as Public Chapter 588 (HB 2091 / SB 2096), in effect since July 1, 2024.
+This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the July 1, 2024 deadline.

 Who is in scope